anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Once the MASA receives the RVR artifact, it MUST perform the verification as described in {{Section 5.5 of !RFC8995}}.
 Depending on policy, the MASA MAY chose the type of assertion to perform.
-For the Agent-Proximity Assertion of BRSKI-PRM (see {{agt_prx}}), the MASA MUST skip the verification described in {{Section 5.5.5 of !RFC8995}} and instead MUST verify for the PVR contained in the `prior-signed-voucher-request` field of the RVR that
+For the Agent Proximity Assertion of BRSKI-PRM (see {{agt_prx}}), the MASA MUST skip the verification described in {{Section 5.5.5 of !RFC8995}} and instead MUST verify for the PVR contained in the `prior-signed-voucher-request` field of the RVR that

 * the `agent-provided-proximity-registrar-cert` field contains an LDevID certificate that belongs to the same domain as the LDevID certificate/credential used to sign the RVR;
   note that this check allows for installations with multiple domain registrars and for registrar LDevID certificate renewal while PVRs are collected by the Registrar-Agent;
   in many installations with a single registrar the contained certificate is identical to the sigining certificate
 * the `agent-signed-data` field is signed with the credentials corresponding to the Registrar-Agent LDevID certificate provided in the `agent-sign-cert` field of the RVR;
-  this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header in the `agent-signed-data` field;
+  this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header in the `agent-signed-data` field.
 * the registrar LDevID certificate and the Registrar-Agent LDevID certificate belong to the same domain (i.e., have a common domain CA certificate in their chains).
 * the product-serial-number inside the `agent-signed-data` is equal to the `serial-number` field of PVR and the `serial-number` field of the RVR as well as the X520SerialNumber field of the pledge IDevID certificate, which is contained in the JWS Protected Header of the PVR.